BubeAudit/Portfolio/portfolio.md

 # 👋 Overview

 I’m **Bube**, a blockchain security researcher with deep experience across top competitive audit platforms including **Sherlock, CodeHawks, Code4rena, Immunefi and DualGuard**.
 I specialize in securing **DeFi protocols, cross-chain systems, lending & borrowing platforms, vaults, DEXs (Uniswap, Curve), bridges, NFT marketplaces and gaming ecosystems, as well as staking and vesting contracts**.
 My work focuses on identifying high-impact vulnerabilities, producing well written and detailed security reports, and contributing as both a **security researcher and lead judge** in competitive audits, helping protocols strengthen their security posture from design to deployment.
-I have experience with Solidity, Rust, Move and Cairo-based protocols.
+I have experience with **Solidity and Rust**-based protocols as security researcher and judge.
+Also, I have participated in more than 50 public competitive contests, identifying **over 60 security issues** with **top 3** and multiple **top 10** placements.

 This portfolio highlights my public competitive audit results, private engagements, judging experience, and development work.

-## 📊 Aggregate Results

-**53 Public Competitive Contests**

-**Total Findings: 3 Criticals, 43 Highs · 27 Mediums · 53 Lows**

 # 🔍 Findings from Competitive Audits